Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Sally: "What have I told you two about those bad puns?"

 La Résistance: The Freedom Fighters.
-Though post-Endgame (when Robotnik went from a dictator to an external threat) they've become more of a special forces unit reporting to the government of the Kingdom/Republic of Acorn.
+Though post-Endgame they became more of a special forces unit reporting to the government of the Kingdom/Republic of Acorn.
+The Secret Freedom Fighters were this when Naugus took the crown.

 LEGO Genetics: Sally Acorn is the most prominent example, being half squirrel and half chipmunk without any problems.
 This is probably the most reasonable example, since squirrels and chipmunks are at least from the same family of rodents.